I Antique Online

 Fire King Glassware of the Jadeite Persuasion!

 It's really amazing to me how popular the Jadeite restaurant plates are these days.
 Again, half of the buyers are overseas contacts.
 In the past we’ve gone through many of these plates, some with the curved 3 section style as well as some straight triangle restaurant plates.
-Even the… Continue
+Even the plain plates can be seen hitting at least $25 a piece.
+Now, why aren't the other colors of Fire King Glassware getting the same amount of action?
+We've had the primary… Continue

 Added by Big T on April 28, 2008 at 1:23pm — 1 Comment